CrowdHailer/pachyderm/README.md

 A system where all entities can be active could have no timeouts, entities only restarted on deploy.
 In reality I think an entity is likely to know when it is no longer going to be activated.
 However even these cases might have the end state queried for some time.

+There should be a Stop event that caches final snapshot.

 ### Should it be possible to have effects without events?

 I can't think of any good thing that will come out of this, it basically just skips all checks.